 Craig is a family law specialist with particular expertise in cases involving children.
 He qualified as a solicitor in 2010, and practised as a solicitor-advocate with higher rights of audience before transferring to the Bar in 2017.
 Whilst a solicitor, Craig was a member of the Law Society’s Children Panel, a recognised quality standard for practitioners representing children in children law proceedings.

 Craig is a knowledgeable and experienced barrister, with a friendly and personable nature.
 He takes the time to explain his advice clearly to clients and to ensure that they understand their position so that they can make a decision about the best way forward.
+Recent feedback from clients includes: "[The client] is happy with the outcome and thanks you for your efforts.
+She asked me to specifically thank you for taking the time to speak to her after the hearing and explain the case to her in a way she understood."
 His background as a solicitor working with families, and from time spent out of practice working in-house with a national advisory charity assisting litigants in person means that he is particularly good at building trusting relationships with clients.

 Craig has a lot of experience at dealing with applications relating to children, primarily dealing with their residence after relationship breakdown and contact with the non-resident parent.
 He is able to deal with proceedings from the initial contact to making the court application, fact finding hearings and ultimately resolving the case.
 He is also experienced at advising on specific issue applications and prohibited steps applications.